Coronavirus (COVID-19) infection control for care providers

 The Government has issued guidance for adult social care, including care homes.

 For people living and working in care settings, infections can be serious and, in some cases, life-threatening.
 They can also make existing medical conditions worse.
 Regular contact with staff, other residents, family and friends and the shared living space all mean infection can easily be passed around.
 It is therefore vital to take the steps that can help prevent COVID-19 occurring and spreading.
+So even though most legal restrictions have now been lifted, PPE and other infection control measures will still be needed in care homes.

 Isolation and testing